Old State House (Providence, Rhode Island): 19th and 20th century

 The building was extensively renovated and dramatically altered several times in the 19th century.

 In 1840, the building was remodeled by Rhode Island architect, Russell Warren.
 This renovation involved the replacement of original windows with sash windows and the rearragement of portions of the interior.

 It was again altered in 1850, when Thomas A. Tefft of Tallman & Bucklin added the large tower facing Main Street, and a reorganization of nearly the entire interior.
 In 1867 James C. Bucklin designed an addition on Benefit Street that nearly doubled the size of the building.
 Both of these additions were sympathetic to the building's original design.
 The building was refurbished in 1877–1883, to designs by Stone & Carpenter.

 The building served as the legislature's meeting place until 1901, when the new Rhode Island State House began being occupied.
 The building was completely finished in 1904, and it was decided to use the old building as a courthouse.
 Major internal alterations by Banning & Thornton were completed in 1906, and the building re-opened as the Sixth District Courthouse.

 By 1901 the new Rhode Island State House was occupied on Smith Hill and the legislature vacated the Old State House, although it remained in use as a Court House until 1975.

 In 1970 the building was added to the National Register of Historic Places; the following year the building was listed a contributing structure to the College Hill Historic District.

 Since 1975, the building has been home to the Rhode Island Historical Preservation Commission, which oversees it maintenance and renovation.
 In 2020, the building underwent a renovation and restoration effort.

 Interior

 An open space hall for public meeting was located on the main floor and later became a courtroom.

 On the second floor was the House of Representatives and Senate chambers.
-Additional space was create for the Governor's and Secretary of State's offices.
+Additional space was created for the governor's and secretary of state's offices.
 Today, the former Council Chamber is the only room to retain its original furnishings.
-As a result of the various expansions and renovations, the only room in the building which is largely original is the office of the Secretary of State on the second floor.
+As a result of the various expansions and renovations, the only room in the building which is largely original is the office of the secretary of state on the second floor.